deltachat/deltachat-desktop/README.md

 tx pull --all
 ```

 Note that this command updated `_locales/*.xml`.
-In order to convert from xml to json you can do:
+Run the following command to convert from xml to json:

 ```
 npm run build-translations
 ```

 When you need to modify language strings, this should be done in `_locales/en.xml`.
-To sync with Transifex you do:
+Run the following command to sync with Transifex:

 ```
 tx push --source
 ```

+### CI

+For Continuous Integration we currently use both Travis and Jenkins.
+Travis is used for Mac and Jenkins for Linux.
+Once we support Windows we will most likely use Travis for Windows.

-### Deploy workflow
+### Deploy Workflow

 1. Create a draft release on github, e.g. `vX.Y.Z`
 2. Change `version` field in `package.json` to `X.Y.Z`